RexRowan/Qiskit-Cayley-Codes/README.md

 ## Citation

-If you use this package, please cite both the CDZ paper above and this repository.
+If you use this package, please also cite the CDZ paper.